scorpido74/azure-docs.nl-nl/articles/load-balancer/load-balancer-configure-ha-ports.md

 ---
-title: Poorten voor hoge beschikbaarheid voor Azure Load Balancer configureren
+title: Configure High Availability Ports for Azure Load Balancer
-titlesuffix: Azure Load Balancer
+titleSuffix: Azure Load Balancer
-description: Informatie over het gebruik van poorten voor hoge beschikbaarheid voor intern verkeer op alle poorten voor taakverdeling
+description: Learn how to use High Availability Ports for load balancing internal traffic on all ports
 services: load-balancer
 documentationcenter: na
 author: rdhillon